Towards the Anonymization of the Language Modeling: Evaluation

-We now evaluate the utility of the models through a classification task.
-As described in Section~\ref{sec:metrics}, this classification task aims to predict the patient's smoking, and the classification models are trained as a downstream task from the specialized model on the dataset.
-Figure~\ref{fig:classificationMLM} illustrates the F1-Score of the classification model after 8 epochs.
-Counterintuitively, the results show that models that protect identifiers display slightly better accuracy.
-These results tend to show that identifiers (i.e., information that only affects a single individual) reduce the model's ability to generalize knowledge and classify correctly.
+We also evaluate the utility of the models through two classification tasks applied to another dataset \nc.
+This classification task aims to predict the patient's obesity co-morbidities and the patient's smoker status, and the classification models are trained as a downstream task from the model specialized on the initial dataset (i.e., annotated for replacing all PII).
+Table~\ref{fig:classificationMLM} reports the F1-Score of the classification model after 6 epochs.
+Results show that all models (i.e., \ppmlm, \mlm, and \mlma) provide the same level of F1-Score for both classification tasks.
+This means that by preventing the memorization of identifiers, our approach has no impact on the accuracy of the classification.